-- 6.4 A charge for disbursements calculated as a percentage of the amount charged for remuneration will not constitute either category 1 or category 2 disbursements. - 6.5 Basic non-incidental costs, including such items as time costs, office and equipment rental, depreciation, standing charges, finance charges, accounting and administration costs, may not be the subject of separate charges. - 6.6 Payments to outside parties in which the office holder or his firm or any associate (as defined by Article 4 of the Insolvency (Northern Ireland) Order 1989) has an interest should be treated as category 2 disbursements.

-- 6.7 Where, in a liquidation or a bankruptcy, remuneration is being taken on the official receiver's scale and there is no committee and it has not been possible to obtain a resolution of the creditors, category 2 disbursements may only be recovered if authorised by the creditors. - 6.8 Members are reminded that it is the office holder's obligation to satisfy himself of the appropriateness of disbursements.
+- 42. A charge calculated as a percentage of the amount charged for remuneration will not constitute either category 1 or category 2 disbursements. - 43.
+Basic non-incidental costs, including such items as time costs, office and equipment rental, depreciation, standing charges, finance charges, accounting and administration costs, may not be the subject of separate charges. - 44.
+Payments to outside parties in which the office holder or his firm or any associate (as defined by Article 4, Insolvency Order 1989) has an interest should be treated as category 2 disbursements. - 45.
+Where, in a liquidation or a bankruptcy, remuneration is being taken on the Official Receiver's scale and there is no committee and it has not been possible to obtain a resolution of the creditors, category 2 disbursements may only be recovered if authorised by the creditors. - 46.
+Members are reminded that it is the office holder's obligation to satisfy himself of the appropriateness of disbursements.

-7. PAYMENT IN FULL
+PAYMENTS IN FULL

-In a bankruptcy, voluntary arrangement, administration or initially insolvent liquidation where realisations are sufficient for payment of creditors in full with interest, it should be remembered that, notwithstanding the right of the creditors or the committee to fix the office holder's remuneration, it will be the debtor or the members, as the case may be, who will have the principal financial interest in the level of fees.
-The office holder should therefore on request provide them with information, in accordance with the principles set out in this Statement of Insolvency Practice, about how the remuneration, expenses and disbursements have been calculated.
+47. In a bankruptcy, voluntary arrangement, administration or an initially insolvent liquidation where realisations are sufficient for payment of creditors in full, it should be remembered that, notwithstanding the right of the creditors or the committee to fix the officeholder's remuneration, it will be the debtor or the members, as the case may be, who will have the principal financial interest in the level of fees.
+The office holder should therefore on request provide them with information, in accordance with the principles set out in this Statement, about how the remuneration, expenses and disbursements have been calculated.

-8. CLOSURE OF CASES
+CLOSURE OF CASES

-On the closure of a liquidation or bankruptcy there will frequently be a small residual balance of funds in hand, due to the unavoidable difficulty of calculating the final outcome with absolute precision.
-Such monies should be paid into the Insolvency Account as undistributed assets in accordance with regulations 18 and 32 of the Insolvency Regulations (Northern Ireland) 1996.
-Where the funds are already held in the Insolvency Account the Central Accounting Unit should be notified by letter that they represent undistributed assets.
+48. On the closure of a liquidation or bankruptcy there will frequently be a small residual balance of funds in hand, due to the unavoidable difficulty of calculating the final outcome with absolute precision.
+Such monies should be paid into the Insolvency Account as undistributed assets in accordance with regulations 18 and 19 of the Insolvency Regulations (Northern Ireland) 1991.
+Where the funds are already held in the Insolvency Account the Centralised Accounting Unit should be notified by letter that they represent undistributed assets.

-9. TRANSITIONAL PROVISIONS
+TRANSITIONAL PROVISIONS

-- 9.1 Version 2 of Statement of Insolvency Practice 9, which was the first to require a degree of analysis of time by activity and grade of staff, came into effect on 31 December 2002 and should be complied with in all cases beginning on or after that date.
-As regards cases commenced previously, any reports issued or resolutions taken after that date should comply with the new SIP.
-However, where any analysis or disclosure required for such a report or resolution relates to a period prior to 31 December 2002, it should comply with the new SIP as far as the available records reasonably allow. - 9.2 The present version (version3) of the SIP has been revised to take account of the legislative changes relating to remuneration introduced since that time, and will apply in all cases to which the new legislative provisions apply.
+- 49. The amended Statement of Insolvency Practice 9A came into effect in August 2004 and should be complied with in all cases beginning on or after that date.
+As regards cases commenced previously, any reports issued or resolutions taken after that date should comply with the amended SIP.
+However, where any analysis or disclosure required for such a report or resolution relates to a period prior to August 2004, it should comply with the amended SIP as far as the available records reasonably allow. - 50.
+This SIP, which has been revised to take account of legislative changes related to remuneration, comes into effect on 1st April 2007.
+It will apply to all cases governed by the new legislative provisions.